 The first couple of flops (some still floating around the interwebs) are difficult.
 Each time I wanted to walk away and give up but I realized that those were the best moments to learn.
 Now I (try to) embrace mistakes and let them educate each subsequent project.
 Dedication, time, and a few breaks can lead to a breakthrough.

-In my previous role, I maintained multiple marketing sites and blogs, improved the accessibility of our content, helped choose and migrate between marketing automation tools, made sure our marketing team was able to get accurate data on our site’s activity, set up a community portal to serve as a resource for everyone working in social media at all levels, and much more.
+In my previous role at Sprout, I maintained multiple marketing sites and blogs, improved the accessibility of our content, helped choose and migrate between marketing automation tools, made sure our marketing team was able to get accurate data on our site’s activity, set up a community portal to serve as a resource for everyone working in social media at all levels, and much more.

 I recently changed roles to work more closely with Sprout‘s product as a growth engineer.
 In this role, I help new customers find value in the product faster by building tools that highlight Sprout features.